The symplectic isotopy problem for rational cuspidal curves: Symplectic isotopy problems for reducible configurations

 \subsubsection{Unisingular curves with a maximally tangent line}

-Suppose $(C,0)$ is the germ of a (not necessarily irreducible) singularity with multiplicity sequence $[d-1]$.
+Suppose $(C,0)$ is the germ of a (not necessarily locally irreducible) singularity with multiplicity sequence $[d-1]$.
 Up to topological equivalence, $(C,0)$ is determined by a partition $\bd = (d_1,\dots,d_m)$ of $d-1$, i.e. an un-ordered $m$-tuple of positive integers $d_1,\dots,d_m$ such that $d_1+\dots+d_m = d-1$; here $m$ is the number of branches of $(C,0)$.
 Therefore, if $(C,0)$ has multiplicity sequence $[d-1]$, we say that it is of type $\bd$ if the corresponding partition is $\bd$.
-Note that link of a singularity of type $\bd$ is obtained by cabling the link comprising $m$ fibers of the Hopf fibration with cabling parameters $(d_1,d_1+1), \dots, (d_m, d_m+1)$.
+Note that link of a singularity of type $\bd$ is obtained by cabling the link given by $m$ fibers of the Hopf fibration with cabling parameters $(d_1,d_1+1), \dots, (d_m, d_m+1)$.

-\begin{prop} For each positive integer $d$ and each partition $\bd$ of $d-1$ there exist a unique isotopy class of reducible symplectic curves $C \cup L$ in $\cptwo$ such that: \begin{itemize} \item $C$ is a rational curve of degree $d$ in with a singular point with multiplicity sequence $[d-1]$ and of type $\bd$; \item $L$ is a line with a tangency of order $d$ with $C$, away from the singular point of $C$. \end{itemize} Moreover, each such isotopy class contains a complex curve. \end{prop}
+\begin{prop} Let $d$ be a positive integer and $\bd$ a partition of $d-1$.
+Let $\mathcal{C}$ denote the configuration with the following two irreducible components: \begin{itemize} \item $C$ is a rational curve of degree $d$ in with a singular point $P$ with multiplicity sequence $[d-1]$ and of type $\bd$; \item $L$ is a line with a tangency of order $d$ with $C$ at a point $Q$, where that $P\neq Q$. \end{itemize} Then $\mathcal{C}$ has a unique equisingular symplectic isotopy class, and this unique isotopy class contains a complex curve. \end{prop}

-\begin{proof} The following lemma shows that if we add a collection of tangent lines, and a line through the two singular points to $C\cup L$, then there is a birational equivalence to a configuration of lines with a single triple point and a single $m$-fold point.
-Such a configuration of lines has a unique symplectic isotopy class containing complex representatives by~\cite[Proposition 4.1]{StQBD}.
-Let $C^0\cup L^0$ and $C^1\cup L^1$ be two symplectic representatives of the specified configuration in $\cptwo$.
-By Proposition~\ref{p:addline}, we can add tangent lines $T^i_1,\dots, T^i_m$ and a line through the two singular points $R^i$ to each configuration for $i=0,1$ without changing the symplectic isotopy properties of the configuration.
-By Lemma~\ref{l:dbirat}, there is a birational equivalence from $C^i\cup L^i\cup R^i\cup T^i_1\cup\dots \cup T^i_m$ to a configuration of lines which has a unique symplectic isotopy class.
-Therefore by Proposition~\ref{l:biratiso}, the configurations $C^0\cup L^0\cup R^0\cup T_1^0 \cup \dots \cup T_m^0$ and $C^1\cup L^1\cup R^1\cup T^1_1 \cup \dots \cup T^1_m$ are symplectically isotopic and each is symplectically isotopic to a complex configuration.
-Therefore the subconfigurations $C^0\cup L^0$ and $C^1\cup L^1$ are symplectically isotopic and are isotopic to complex curves. \end{proof}